 This is no mere pantheism, which holds that “all is God,” that God is nothing more than the sum total of things in the universe.
 (Note: Panentheism is also not the modern theological invention of “process theology,” which denies God’s transcendence, making “Him” only immanent and involved in the “process” of life and evolution with us.
 This is a dismal and even frightening theology, denying the purely spiritual, transcendental, omnipotent and omniscient nature of God that Panentheism upholds.)

-In the best definition of Panentheism, God transcends yet also immanently includes all beings as their true Identity, their Real Self, the only ONE who can affirm “I AM THAT I AM.”
+In the best definition of Panentheism (or what could be called Absolute Theism, if you prefer), God transcends yet also immanently includes all beings as their true Identity, their Real Self, the only ONE who can affirm “I AM THAT I AM.”
 Thus, in pure Panentheism, God is beyond all beings/persons as their Source, and within all as their essential Substance.
 God is Spirit, God is Truth, God is Light, God is Love.
 These are our Biblical definitions of God, and notice that these terms “Spirit,” “Truth,” “Light,” and “Love” clearly connote a Supra-personal, not merely “personal” Divine Reality.

 Ah, but it is an old pattern: the non-mystics don’t understand the mystics, and, especially in the history of western civilization, have tried to silence them, even to the point of putting them to death!
-How strange and bizarre to be more attached to your own “orthodoxy” (“correct belief”) than to be nondually devoted to the Living God who is fully transcendent and immanent and has revealed some of this magnificent Divine glory to the transparently-clear, ego-free heart-minds of the mystic saints and sages!
+How strange and bizarre to be more attached to your own “orthodoxy” (“correct belief”) than to be nondually devoted to the Living God Who is fully transcendent and immanent.
+The Living God Who has revealed some of this magnificent Divine glory to the transparently-clear, ego-free heart-minds of the mystic saints and sages!

 Rabbi Jesus stated, “God is Spirit and must be worshipped in Spirit and in Truth.”
 (John 4:24) He did not say that God is a human-like, bodily-formed person up in a heaven whom we must somehow perceive and praise as a separate, distinct “object.”
 Incidentally, note that any translation of the Bible which renders this passage as “God is a Spirit” is wrong and misleading, suggesting a dualism between “God’s Spirit” and “my spirit.”
 There is no dualism.
 In Panentheism, God is Absolute Spirit and has no rivals or “others.”
 There is only one Spirit or Being as source of all beings, only one Self as source of all selves, only one Awareness underlying all personal consciousness viewpoints.